CP1404/Practicals/prac_01/README.md

 > If in doubt, choose the more descriptive name.

-We've now had the walkthrough and the intermediate exercises where you mostly have existing code to modify and extend, or you have to write something really similar to working code you've been given...
+We've now had the walkthrough and the intermediate exercises where you mostly modify and extend existing code, or you have to write something really similar to working code you've been given...
-Now we move on to the section where you are given a task/goal to complete with no starting code.
-Remember to use the examples above as a guide, and if you're not sure how to do it, go back to the subject materials.
+Now we move on to the section where you are given a task to complete with no starting code.
+Remember to use the examples above as a guide, and if you're not sure how to do it, go back to the subject teaching.
 For example, the question below asks for an error-checking loop, which is summarised as one of our standard patterns at:
 <https://github.com/CP1404/Starter/wiki/Programming-Patterns>